algolia/algoliasearch-client-javascript/README.md

   * **prefixAll**: all query words are interpreted as prefixes,
   * **prefixLast**: only the last word is interpreted as a prefix (default behavior),
   * **prefixNone**: no query word is interpreted as a prefix.
 This option is not recommended.
- * **removeWordsIfNoResult**: This option to select a strategy to avoid having an empty result page.
+ * **removeWordsIfNoResults**: This option to select a strategy to avoid having an empty result page.
 There is three different option:
-  * **LastWords**: when a query does not return any result, the last word will be added as optional (the process is repeated with n-1 word, n-2 word, ... until there is results),
+  * **lastWords**: when a query does not return any result, the last word will be added as optional (the process is repeated with n-1 word, n-2 word, ... until there is results),
-  * **FirstWords**: when a query does not return any result, the first word will be added as optional (the process is repeated with second word, third word, ... until there is results),
+  * **firstWords**: when a query does not return any result, the first word will be added as optional (the process is repeated with second word, third word, ... until there is results),
-  * **None**: No specific processing is done when a query does not return any result (default behavior).
+  * **none**: No specific processing is done when a query does not return any result (default behavior).
  * **typoTolerance**: if set to false, disable the typo-tolerance.
 Defaults to true.
  * **minWordSizefor1Typo**: the minimum number of characters in a query word to accept one typo in this word.<br/>Defaults to 4.
  * **minWordSizefor2Typos**: the minimum number of characters in a query word to accept two typos in this word.<br/>Defaults to 8.